 A fun zip line can be found in an open lawn with picnic tables nearby.
 Do take note that the zip line ends off rather abruptly at the end.
 Therefore, it is only recommended for children who are able to hang on tightly and brace for the sudden jerk at the end.

-A less well-known secret about Hindhede Nature Park is that there used to be an adventure playground at the park.
-This was still accessible up to 2013.
+A less well-known secret about Hindhede Nature Park is that there used to be an adventure playground at the park – something like what you can now find at Jubilee Park and Admiralty Park.
+This was still accessible up to 2013, years before the slides at Jubilee Park and Admiralty Park opened.
 Two slides used to lead off from the main children’s playground downhill along the terrain.

 Vegetation has overgrown these sections and this section of the playground has been boarded up for safety.
 Make sure the kids don’t head down that way.